davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

     2069 1212 2296 2800 544 1618 356 1523 4965 3681
     ```

 3. Once you've read in the inputs, your program will simulate each of the four scheduling algorithms.
-After each algorithm is done simulating, print out a summary block:
+After each algorithm is done simulating, your program reports the results of each policy, including:
+- The exact schedule of tracks visited (i.e., order of service).
+- The total seek distance (number of tracks traversed).
+- The total seek time (seek distance * seek time per track).
+- The average turnaround time (assume all requests arrive at time 0).

+Here's an example output:
     ```txt
     Algorithm: SSTF
     Schedule: 2150 -> 2069 -> 2296 -> 2800 -> 3681 -> 4965 -> 1618 -> 1523 -> 1212 -> 544 -> 356